UstymUkhman/vite-plugin-glsl/README.md

 - Starting from `v0.2.2` this plugin supports `compress` option to optimize output shader length.
 You might consider setting this to `true` in production environment.

 - Starting from `v0.3.0` this plugin is pure [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
-Consider switching your project to an ESM module by adding `"type": "module"` in your `package.json` or consult [this]() issue for possible workarounds.
+Consider updating your project to an ESM module by adding `"type": "module"` in your `package.json` or consult [this](https://github.com/UstymUkhman/vite-plugin-glsl/issues/16) issue for possible workarounds.

 **Note:** When used with [three.js](https://github.com/mrdoob/three.js) r0.99 and higher, it's possible to include shader chunks as specified in the [documentation](https://threejs.org/docs/index.html?q=Shader#api/en/materials/ShaderMaterial), those imports will be ignored by `vite-plugin-glsl` since they are handled internally by the library itself: